How to write a conference paper?

 Key structural differences

 • Length and depth: Journal articles are usually longer and more detailed than conference papers.
-They provide a comprehensive examination of the research topic, whereas conference papers are more concise due to time and space constraints.

 Comparison of the structure of an academic conference paper and a journal article.